 Half a day Retreat: Meditation & Mindfulness Escape.

-We come to pick you up and we drive to a beautiful place in nature for our practice.
+We visit a beautiful place in nature for our Escape.

 We practice some traditional sitting meditations, some meditations in movement and a beautiful mindfulness walk between the beach and the rainforest.